Ekaterina Kurakova: 2021–2022 season

 Kurakova began the season at the 2021 CS Lombardia Trophy, where she won the silver medal.
 She next competed at the 2021 CS Nebelhorn Trophy, seeking to qualify a berth for Poland at the 2022 Winter Olympics.
 She placed sixth in the short program after a combination error, but a second-place free skate saw her rise to the silver medal position, securing the second of six available Olympic spots.

 Following the Challenger series, Kurakova made her Grand Prix debut at the 2021 Skate America, where she placed ninth.
 Returning to Poland to compete at the 2021 CS Warsaw Cup, she won the bronze medal, notably finishing first in the free skate.
 At her second Grand Prix, the 2021 Rostelecom Cup, Kurakova finished in ninth place.

 Kurakova claimed her fourth consecutive Polish national title in December at the 2022 Four Nationals Championships and was therefore assigned to Poland's berth in the women's event at the 2022 European Championships.
 At Europeans, Kurakova debuted a new short program to Tchaikovsky's "Valse Sentimentale" and skated cleanly in that segment to set a new personal best.
 She executed another clean program in the free skate to earn personal bests in that segment, as well as overall and recorded a career-best placement at the event with a fifth-place finish.
 She cited breaking the 200-point mark as the most exciting result for her.
+While Kurakova was initially believed to have finished fourth in the free skate and fifth overall, in February 2024 the Court of Arbitration for Sport disqualified erstwhile champion Kamila Valieva for using a banned substance.
+As a result, Kurakova was moved up to fourth overall and third place in the free skate, and the Polish Figure Skating Association announced that she would receive a bronze small medal for the segment.

 Named to the Polish Olympic team, Kurakova placed twenty-fourth in the short program of the women's event, narrowly qualifying for the free skate.
 Kurakova dramatically improved her position in the free skate, ranking twelfth in that segment and rising to twelfth overall.
 Posting on Instagram afterward, she exulted: "Life is not always easy.
 We all have to go through difficult times at times.
 But if you don't give up, you will be rewarded.
 This is what I try to convey during my program.
 Life is Beautiful."
 Kurakova finished the season with a thirteenth place at the 2022 World Championships.